Artificial Intelligence Driven Channel Coding and Resource Optimization for Wireless Networks: A Systematic Survey: AI-Driven Detection and Precoding Techniques for MIMO Systems

 \subsubsection{Overview}

-To improve the efficiency of MIMO detection systems, a model-driven deep learning strategy merges iterative signal processing algorithms with Deep Neural Networks (DNNs) \cite{ModelDriven2020}.
+To improve the efficiency of MIMO detection systems, a model-driven DL strategy merges iterative signal processing algorithms with DNNs \cite{ModelDriven2020}.
 In this framework, each DNN layer emulates an iteration of the algorithm, with trainable parameters integrated to refine detection accuracy.
 Consider a narrowband MIMO system with \( M_t \) transmit and \( M_r \) receive antennas, modeled as,

 where \( \mathbf{r} \in \mathbb{C}^{M_r} \) denotes the received signal vector, \( \mathbf{G} \in \mathbb{C}^{M_r \times M_t} \) is the channel matrix, \( \mathbf{x} \in \Phi^{M_t} \) represents the transmitted symbols drawn from constellation \( \Phi \), and \( \mathbf{z} \sim \mathcal{CN}(0, \eta^2 \mathbf{I}_{M_r}) \) is additive white Gaussian noise (AWGN).
 While maximum likelihood detection achieves optimal performance, its computational cost grows exponentially with antenna count or modulation order, rendering it impractical for large-scale systems.
-Consequently, approximate detection algorithms—categorized as optimal and suboptimal described in Table~\ref{tab:mimo_detection}—are employed.
+Consequently, approximate detection algorithms categorized as optimal and suboptimal, described in Table~\ref{tab:mimo_detection} are employed.

-Linear detection methods, such as Zero Forcing (ZF) \cite{zeroforcing2015} and Minimum Mean Squared Error (MMSE) \cite{MMSEequalization2023}, are widely used due to their simplicity and low computational complexity.
+Linear detection methods, such as ZF \cite{zeroforcing2015} and Minimum Mean Squared Error (MMSE) \cite{MMSEequalization2023}, are widely used due to their simplicity and low computational complexity.
 The ZF estimator suppresses interference by inverting the channel matrix,

 where \( (\cdot)^H \) denotes the Hermitian transpose.
 However, the performance of ZF deteriorates in noisy environments, particularly when the channel matrix \( \mathbf{G} \) is ill-conditioned, as the inversion process amplifies noise.